tomasmisutka/Secretary_app/Preparation/datamap.md

   ## Class workLabel
   -

-  // employees can not have more than 500 points from teaching! - they have a another work! , but not less, because they have a full time!
+  // employees can not have more than 500 points for teaching! - they have another work! , but not less, because they have a full time!

 # Additional functionality
   -